ksivamuthu/iot-app-docker-update/TwitchNotes.md

 2b.
 Device pulls the image from registry and doing restart once update is done

 ## April 15, 2019
+### Planned:
 1. Create a Azure IoT Hub app
 2. Create a sample IoT app in docker container

+### Done:
+1. Created a sample Azure IoT Hub app
+2. Created a sample IoT app using .NET Core

+Docker is not building - or not reporting progress (hanging).
+Restart of the machine will work